 The cyber threat landscape is constantly evolving.
 Following the seventh CIS Control will help you develop a strategy to ensure continuous vulnerability management and analysis.

 The eighth CIS Control sets out guidelines on how the organization should collect, audit, and examine its logs to ensure they are protected.

 Email and web browser protections

 This CIS Control focuses on using appropriate security measures to ensure browsers are not vulnerable to threats and email communications are always secure.

-The tenth CIS Control outlines how organizations can prevent malicious software from entering the organization’s network with the help of appropriate security tools.
+The 10th CIS Control outlines how organizations can prevent malicious software from entering the organization’s network with the help of appropriate security tools.

-The eleventh CIS Control focuses on developing a data recovery plan and processes that would be sufficient to restore any enterprise assets to a pre-incident state.
+The 11th CIS Control focuses on developing a data recovery plan and processes that would be sufficient to restore any enterprise assets to a pre-incident state.

 Network infrastructure management